-Visas are not generally required for stays of up 90 days.
+Visas are not generally required for stays of up to 90 days.

 Get the latest visa advice for Morocco from our community.

-Transport reform has encouraged the explosion of visitor numbers to Morocco.
-The government’s ‘open skies’ policy has allowed the European budget airlines into the country.
+Transport reform has encouraged the explosion of visitor numbers to Morocco, and the government’s ‘open skies’ policy has allowed the European budget airlines into the country.

 Flights, tours and rail tickets can be booked online at www.lonelyplanet.com/bookings.

 Transport in Morocco is reasonably priced, and mostly quick and efficient.

 Train Reasonably priced, with good coverage and frequent departures between the major cities, but no lines in the south or along the Mediterranean coast.

 Car Somewhat expensive but useful for travelling at your own pace or for visiting regions with minimal public transport.
 Cars can be hired in every town or city, although navigating the big cities can be stressful.